Albanoi: Ancient and medieval literature

-The Albanoi may have likely first appeared under the name Abroi in ancient literature.
+The Albanoi may have first appeared under the name Abroi in ancient literature.
 The Abroi may have been a constituent tribe of the larger group of the Taulantii.
-They are first mentioned by Hecataeus of Miletus (550-476 BCE) in fragment 69 of Periodos Ges.
-Hecataeus places them near the Taulanti who lived along the Adriatic and the Enchelei.
-In 19th century and 20th century cartographies, they are variously placed in the upper Devoll or the coastal area between Mat and Shkumbin rivers.
-Their name may have actually been Arboi as Abroi may have been produced via a metathesis, another linguistic process or a common misassociation by Hecataeus of their name with the ancient Greek term abros to better adapt it to Greek.
+Hecataeus first mentions them in fragment 69 of Periodos ges.
+He places them near the Taulanti who lived along the Adriatic and the Enchelei.
+In 19th century and 20th century cartographies, they are variously placed in the upper Devoll or the coastal area between the Mat and Shkumbin rivers.
 The name Arboi directly connects them to the later Albanoi who lived in the same region.
 Stephanus of Byzantium who copied much of the work of Hecataeus in the 6th century CE added another entry about a city named Arbon in Illyria per Polybius and identified its demonyms as Arbonios and Arbonitis.

-Polybius (200-118 BCE) mentions a location named "Arbon" in his description of the Illyrian Wars.
-"Arbon" in a series of mistranslations has been named an "island" or a "city" even though Polybius never mentions it as such.
+Polybius (200–118 BCE) mentions a location named Arbon in his description of the Illyrian Wars.
+Arbon, in a series of mistranslations, has been called an island or a city, even though Polybius never mentions it as such.
 The place has not been identified, and it is unlikely that it refers to the northern Adriatic island of Rab (attested for the first time as Arba by Pliny).
-An interdisciplinary reading of the passage indicates that "Arbon" might actually have been in central Albania, roughly in the same location as the later Albanopolis (Ptolemy) and Arbanon (Anna Komnene).
-Wilhelm Tomaschek (1841-1901) considered Arbon to be the "first attestation of the modern name of Albania".
+An interdisciplinary reading of the passage indicates that Arbon may have been in central Albania, roughly in the same location as the later Albanopolis (Ptolemy) and Arbanon (Anna Komnene).
+Wilhelm Tomaschek (1841–1901) considered Arbon to be the "first attestation of the modern name of Albania".

-Ptolemy (100-170 CE) is the first author who mentions the ethnonym of the Albanoi in Geographia.
-The Albanoi are mentioned in the third book of Geographia.
-They were a people who lived in the region between Mat and Shkumbin and held the settlement Albanopolis.
-Johann Georg von Hahn first noted that the suffix -polis ("city") was probably added at a later date by other authors as in other editions it is mentioned as "Albanos polis" or "Albanos".
+Ptolemy mentions the Albanoi in the third book of Geographia.
+They were a people who lived in the region between the Mat and Shkumbin and held the settlement Albanopolis.
+Johann Georg von Hahn first noted that the suffix -polis ('city') was probably added at a later date by other authors, as in other editions it is mentioned as "Albanos polis" or "Albanos".
 Zgërdhesh has been identified as the likely location of Albanopolis.
 It is not certain if its location corresponds to the region mentioned as Arbanon mentioned by Anna Komnene in the Alexiad about events related to the First Norman invasion of the Balkans (1081).
-An indication of movement from higher altitudes in a much earlier period has been detected in the distribution of Albanian place names ending in -esh, derives from the Latin -ensis (Vulgar Latin -ēsis), between the Shkumbin and the Mat rivers, with a concentration between Elbasan and Krujë.
+An indication of movement from higher altitudes in a much earlier period has been detected in the distribution of Albanian place names ending in -esh, derives from the Latin -ensis (Vulgar Latin -ēsis), between the Shkumbin and Mat rivers, with a concentration between Elbasan and Krujë.